MaksymPylypenko/PasswordCracker/README.md

 Thread (0) joined
 ```

-Just for comparision, this is the same hash using only 1 thread.
+Just for comparison, this is the same hash using only 1 thread.
 ```
 Enter a SHA-256 hash (hex format): 2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824 Enter the mask (u/l/d): llllll